libffcv/ffcv/README.md

 - ...train a CIFAR-10 model on one GPU in 36 seconds (XX$ on AWS)
 - ...train a `$YOUR_DATASET` model `$REALLY_FAST` (for `$WAY_LESS`)

-Compare our time per-epoch to what you use now:
+Compare our training and dataloading times to what you use now:
+TODO
+TODO

 ## Install
 Making a clean [Anaconda](https://docs.anaconda.com/anaconda/install/index.html):

 ```
 conda create -n ffcv python=3.9 pkg-config compilers libjpeg-turbo opencv \
     pytorch torchvision cudatoolkit=11.3 numba -c pytorch -c conda-forge